 In this example, we want to compare an article's performance in 2015 to its journal's 2015 CiteScore; because the 2015 CiteScore is derived from the citation counts of articles from 2012 -2014, to keep the comparison as "apples to apples", the article we pick must have been published from 2012 through 2014.
 (If you want to compare an older article, use a CiteScore from a year that is no more than 3 years past the article's publication date.
 Because CiteScores go back only to 2011, articles published prior to 2008 cannot be assessed by this method.)

 Lascaris E., Hemmati M., Buldyrev S.V., Stanley H.E., and Angell C.A.
 Search for a liquid-liquid critical point in model of silica.
 Journal of Chemical Physics, 140 (22), article number 224502, 2014.

 An article's citation count may be compared to where it falls on the journal's citation distribution curve (CDC).
-Unfortunately, most journals do not provide a citation distribution curve but a simple citation distribution "list" can be determined easily through either the Web of Science or the Scopus databases.
+Unfortunately, most journals do not provide a citation distribution curve but a simple citation distribution "list" can be determined easily through the Scopus database.
 When comparing an article's citation count to the citation distribution of a journal, we recommend using articles from the same year; so if you are assessing a 2014 article, find the citation distribution for articles published in that journal for 2014.